 Program Type # of # of

 Events Participants

-Special Event Fishing Clinics 28 1,676
+Special Event Fishing Clinics 17 706

-School Fishing Clinics 13 817
+School Fishing Clinics 24 1,151

-Clinics and Derbies by Volunteer Instructors 181 3,182
+Clinics and Derbies by Volunteer Instructors 185 4,308

-Totals 222 5,675
+Totals 226 6,165

 The Illinois State Fair is always exciting in its carnival atmosphere.
 The fishing clinics were held inside of Conservation World.
 This year there was quite a change to the area with rocks lining the pond and artificial turf being used in order to reduce the amount of muddy shoreline around the pond.
 These changes received many compliments by families that attended.
 The pond was filled with water and then stocked with about 3,000 hybrid sunfish.
-As in the past, the fish were susceptible to being caught and most of the 1,206 anglers caught at least one fish.
+As in the past, the fish were susceptible to being caught and most of the 1,632 anglers caught at least one fish.
 The pond's small size limited the number of attendees to 30 - 35 kids per session.
 Parents were always encouraged to participate by helping their children bait hooks and remove fish.
 Other volunteers also came forth to help.

 The Touch a Fish station was located near the entrance to Conservation World where participants could touch or hold a fish, turtle or crawdad and this was again extremely popular.
-It was a first-time experience for many.
-Approximately 16,043 individuals participated in this opportunity to touch something slimy or to hold one of these aquatic creatures.
+It seemed to be a new experience for many.
+Approximately 21,306 individuals participated in this opportunity to touch something slimy or to hold one of these aquatic creatures.

 The Volunteer Instructor program is becoming a more important and larger part of the central Illinois program.
 With this program fishing clinics were held by employees of a state or local park, a recreation department, church, 4-H or scout camp, individuals, etc. The employees of organizations or individuals were trained and given educational posters, fishing poles, and other program necessities.
-Numerous fishing clinics were held at each site, and these sites included: Weldon Springs State Park, Comlara Park in

-McLean County, the Charleston Park District, the Quincy Park District, Heartland Community College in Bloomington.
+Numerous fishing clinics were held at each site, and these sites included: Weldon Springs State Park, Comlara Park in McLean County, the Charleston Park District, the Quincy Park District, Heartland Community College in Bloomington.
 In addition, numerous fishing derbies were held at the 4-H Camp at Allerton Park near Monticello.
 IDNR trained new employees where necessary and helped repair/replace damaged fishing equipment at each site.